 To reduce organizational complexity, the formal organization often has a very limited rank structure and compensation structure for its members.
 These structures are typically measured in discrete units.
-Since events in the real world naturally occur in continuous units, the formal ranks and compensations of employees usually do not match their actual job performance in such discrete organizational structures (Goffman, 1959:28).
+Since events in the real world naturally occur in continuous units, the formal ranks and compensations of employees usually do not match their actual job performance in such discrete organizational structures (Goffman, 1959: 28).
 These discrepancies can be and are addressed in the favor-exchange network.
 Too much or too little rank in the formal structure can be compensated by lower or higher influence status in the informal favor-exchange network.
-Too much or too little formal compensation in the formal structure can be compensated by fewer or more informal perks in the favor-exchange network.
+Too much or too little formal compensation in the formal structure can be compensated by less or more informal perks in the favor-exchange network.

-Similarly, the formal organizational chart can never exactly match the informal pathways through which work flow must be channeled.
-Where the formal organizational chart conflicts with efficient work arrangements, it will be bypassed by favor exchanges.
-Without these alternative pathways, the formal organization will be hopelessly mired in a sea of red tape.
-These alternative pathways may even provide a blueprint for adjusting the formal organizational chart (Davies and Lawrence, 1977).
+Similarly, the formal organizational chart can never exactly match the many informal pathways through which work flow must be channelled.
+Where the formal organizational chart conflicts with efficient work arrangements, it will be bypassed by alternative pathways set up by favor exchanges.
+Without these alternative pathways, the formal organization will be hopelessly mired in a sea of red tapes.
+These alternative pathways may even provide a blue print for adjusting the formal organizational chart.
+Indeed, the concept of a matrix organization in which the key decision makers are held accountable to more than one boss is but a formal recognition of how work are actually done in an organization with an efficient favor-exchange network (Davies and Lawrence, 1977).